page === 'home' && ( )

 5. The Tile, Grout, or Caulk Cannot Be Cleaned to an Acceptable Standard

 Grout is porous and absorbs staining over time.
-If your tile grout has reached the point where no amount of cleaning produces an acceptable result, and if caulk around the tub or shower has become permanently discolored or is pulling away from surfaces, the practical solution is removal and replacement during a remodel rather than ongoing maintenance effort.
+If grout has reached the point where no cleaning produces an acceptable result, and if caulk around the tub or shower has become permanently discolored or is pulling away from surfaces, the practical solution is removal and replacement during a remodel.
+This is particularly relevant around shower and tub surrounds, where failed grout and caulk allow water to penetrate behind tile and damage underlying surfaces.

 6. The Bathroom Feels Too Small for Current Needs